designmynight/designmynight-developers/hugo/content/faqs/Zonal-EPOS-Integration/index.md

 If you have set up to push bookings ASAP and the tick is orange, this means that the payment has not correctly pushed to your tills.
 Please see our troubleshooting steps below.

 If you have set up to push bookings on the day of the booking, the orange tick means the payment is yet to push (and will push on the day of the booking).

+## Best Practice for Pushing all bookings

+If your integration is set up to push all bookings (not just bookings with deposits), it's important that you ensure that all of the following booking details are added to the booking in Collins:

+* First Name
+* Last Name
+* Booking Date
+* Venue
+* Email Address

+Without all these details, we will be unable to push the booking to your tills.

 ## Refunding on Collins and Zonal